• Skip to secondary menu

 This sweet board book, new in 2020, tells about WHY Jesus came – to save a fallen world from its sin.
 The pictures are simple and colorful, but the message is so important.

 It is meant for children aged 3 to 5.
 However, don’t let the board book format fool you, you could push that age up, especially if you have little ones who aren’t familiar with theology or didn’t grow up hearing the Gospel regularly.
-This is an excellent choice for any age.
+It is also a great choice for children’s ministry lessons, or children’s church reading because it is so theologically sound.

 All The Colors of Christmas by Matthew Paul Turner